AleMorales9011/ForgeWare/src/05-WebAppDeployment.md

 ```

-## Conclussion
+# Conclussion

-This repository serves as a **solid foundation** for your Kubernetes deployment journey.
-By following the steps outlined here and leveraging the provided scripts, you can streamline your deployment process and ensure a **consistent and scalable environment** for your application.
-Feel free to adapt and extend these practices to suit your specific application needs and explore the vast functionalities offered by Kubernetes.
+This repository serves as a `solid foundation` for Kubernetes deployment.